 Locate where to place your hands: Imagine a line that runs between the person’s nipples.

-Place the heel of one hand on the breastbone in the center of the imaginary line.
+Place the heel of one hand on the breastbone just below the imaginary line.
 Place your other hand on top of the first hand.
 Lift your fingers so that just the heels of your hands are doing the work.

 Position your shoulders over your hands.
 Keep your shoulders, elbows, and hands aligned.
 Use your body weight to help you push straight down.
 Keep your elbows locked.

-Compress the chest to a depth of at least 2 inches.
+Compress the chest to a depth of at least 2 inches but no more than 2.4 inches.
 Don’t be alarmed if you hear and feel popping and snapping.
 The person’s bones and cartilage are moving from the weight of your compressions.

 Allow the person’s chest to come back up after each compression.
 This allows the heart to refill with blood.
 Don’t take your hands away from the person’s chest.
 Keep the heels of your hands in place during compressions.